KDE/documentation-docs-kdenlive-org/cutting_and_assembling/markers.rst

 .. rst-class:: clear-both

-You can create from a clip zone a marker with range.
+You can create a marker with range from a clip zone.

 .. figure:: /images/cutting_and_assembling/cutting_and_assembling-markers_from_zone-2512.webp
    :align: left